Kenya has managed to win a HUGE soft spot in my heart!

-Another Kenyan dish you might want to try is Nyama Choma (grilled meat), salad (A mixture of tomato, onion and lemon) and ugali.
+Another Kenyan dish you might want to try is Nyama Choma (grilled meat), salad (A mixture of tomato, onion, and lemon) and ugali.
 There are so many other Kenya meals that you will fall in love with.
 You just have to ensure that you get into the right restaurant where African dishes are passionately prepared.

-I actually realised that Kenya’s staple food is the healthiest diet that anyone could ever wish for.
+I actually realized that Kenya’s staple food is the healthiest diet that anyone could ever wish for.
 In every meal, there is always enough vitamins and minerals that keep the body healthy and strong.